OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-04.md

 ## Proverbs 4:21

-Do not let them out of your sight; keep them within your heart.
+Keep them always in your sight; hold them close within your heart.

 ## Proverbs 4:22